Table of Contents

 Conclusion

 These are among other great films that show what it was like during this time in history.
 They also show how much work these people had to put into making sure their beliefs stayed alive.
 There were many difficulties they had to face, but it all seemed worth it in the end for them and their families, who continue to be a part of history today.
-So ensure you watch part or all of the movies in this coming festive season with your family.
+So ensure you watch part or all of the movies this coming festive season with your family.